Felscream/Parsingway/README.md

 Reports that have not been updated for more than 8 hours are not tracked.

-Only the 7 most played encounters in a report are displayed.
+Only the 3 most played encounters are displayed.

 Dungeons and small encounters are not displayed.